Saudi Arabia–Yemen border: Early 20th century

 During the First World War, an Arab Revolt, supported by Britain, succeeded in removing the Ottomans from the Arabian Peninsula; in the period following this Ibn Saud managed to expand his kingdom considerably, eventually proclaiming the Kingdom of Saudi Arabia in 1932.
-In the south-west the Idrisid Emirate of Asir had taken advantage of the Ottoman withdrawal and declared independence in 1917, only to be annexed by the Saudis in 1926–30.
+In the south-west the Idrisid Emirate of Asir had taken advantage of the Ottoman withdrawal and declared independence in 1917, only to be annexed by the Saudis in 1926–1930.
 More successful was the Mutawakkilite Kingdom of Yemen (later known as the Yemen Arab Republic or North Yemen) further south, which declared independence in 1918.

 North Yemen and Saudi Arabia had no defined frontier and disputed ownership of border territories (notably Asir, Jizan and Najran, claimed by North Yemen as part of 'Greater Yemen'); these tensions culminated in a border war in 1934, in which Saudi Arabia won control over most of the disputed territories.
-By the Treaty of Taif, signed 12 May 1934, a partial border was drawn that extended inland to the vicinity of Najran, being demarcated on the ground in the following two years.
+By the Treaty of Taif, signed in Taif on 12 May 1934, a partial border was drawn that extended inland to the vicinity of Najran, being demarcated on the ground in the following two years.
 This treaty was renewable every 20 years.
+Through the treaty, Saudi Arabia acquired "temporary sovereignty" over Jizan, Asir and Najran, while granting borderland tribes the right to cross the boundary without a visa (a move intended to assure the loyalty of these tribes towards the Saudi state).

 On 25 November 1935 British officials met with Ibn Saud in an attempt to finalise a frontier between the new kingdom and Britain's Arabian protectorates, including Aden colony.
 The conference proved abortive however and the issue remained unresolved.
 Aden later gained independence (as South Yemen, later the People's Democratic Republic of Yemen) in 1967, with the border issue still unresolved.
 In 1969 Saudi Arabia and South Yemen fought the brief Al-Wadiah War over the remote border town of Al-Wadiah, which ended in Saudi Arabia retaining sovereignty over the town.